 With the help of the experts at Breadwinner, we’ve created a short guide to integrating NetSuite data into your CRM.
 It starts with the bigger picture — the pros and cons of maintaining separate systems and the major pain points businesses have when moving data between them.
 Then, we look at the five NetSuite objects that offer the most benefit to Sales teams.

-Download our Five NetSuite Objects That Should Be In Your Salesforce Org PDF and have the confidence of knowing you’re making the right moves between your CRM and ERP.
+Download our Five NetSuite Objects That Should Be In Your Salesforce Org PDF and have the confidence of knowing you’re making the right moves when integrating NetSuite and Salesforce.

 Remember, integrations may seem like a daunting task — but with the right partners and proper processes in place, sharing data safely should be a breeze.
-Check out Breadwinner on the Salesforce AppExchange for more information about how they can help.
+Check out Breadwinner's NetSuite/Salesforce integration on the AppExchange for more information about how they can help.